scttfrdmn/mycelium/spawn/IMPLEMENTATION.md

 ├─ Sleep
 ├─ Lose wifi
 ├─ Die completely
-└─ → spawnd keeps running!
+└─ → spored keeps running!

-Because spawnd runs ON the instance itself:
+Because spored runs ON the instance itself:
 ✅ Reads its own tags from AWS
 ✅ Monitors its own metrics
 ✅ Terminates itself when needed